vedangit/Wisp/README.md

 ## Real talk

 Wisp is a tool I wanted and couldn’t find.
 So I built it.
 Use it if it helps.
 Fork it if you want to make it yours.
+Regardless, star the repo <3

 ---